Skip to main content

 }

 Most argue that these should be considered EXACTLY the same.
-JSON is not a programming language which allocates memory for variables, so there is no variable that that needs that needs any setting.
-Null means “there is no value” which is exactly the same as simply omitting the entire line from the JSON.
+JSON is not a programming language which allocates memory for variables, so there is no variable that needs any setting.
+Null means "there is no value" which is exactly the same as simply omitting the entire line from the JSON.

 Because omitting the value makes the JSON representation slightly smaller, most people prefer omitting the value.
 The data will transfer and parse a tiny bit faster.
 There is no additional information in sending the value with null specified.
 Some will point out that including the null is a way to indicate that a home phone value could have existed, but what a receiving system would do with that is unclear.